 Canadian Environmental Protection Act (CEPA)

-It’s the mother of our environmental regulations and it’s up for reform.
+It’s the foundation of our environmental regulations

-We’re working hard to make sure we get this right
+We’re working hard to make sure we get this right!

 As many of you know, our chemical regulatory system allows chemicals to go into production and circulation without proof of their safety.
 We are then required to fight a reactive battle, toxic substance by toxic substance, to prove their harm and get them out of circulation and out of our environment.
 In many cases, our exposure to toxic substances continues for decades after bans go into effect.

 Currently, the Canadian Environmental Protection Act (CEPA) is up for review, including the vital pollution control and toxic substance regulations.
 CEPA is the "mother" of our environmental regulations, as it defines toxic chemicals and how they are managed, it outlines the major aspects of pollution emission controls and much more.

 → Canada is considered by many as having the weakest chemical regulations of all Western countries. ← In his presentation to the Federal Parliament's Standing Committee on Environment and Sustainable Development, the president of the Chemistry Industry Association of Canada said, "We are here to tell you today one key message.
 The chemicals management plan has been and remains on course to be a stunning public policy success."
 The chemical industry thinks CEPA and its Chemical Management Plan are excellent and do not need any modifications.

 We beg to differ and presented our views in our brief submitted to the Standing Committee.
 You can read our brief here.